This article has been checked for horticultural accuracy by Oliver Parsons.

 Onion white rot

-Onion white rot is hard to detect until it's too late – the first sign that anything is wrong is usually yellowing, wilting foliage but this is usually around harvest time, when you'd expect the leaves to be dying back anyway.
+Onion white rot is hard to detect until it's too late – the first sign that anything is wrong is usually yellowing, wilting foliage, which tends to occur around harvest time, when you'd expect the leaves to be dying back anyway.
 When you dig up the plant, you'll notice a white fluffy fungus on the base of the bulb, along with tiny black growths.
 In severe cases, the bulb will be black and rotten.

-Onion white rot is a soil-borne disease, so there is no control and the problem can persist for years.
-Avoid spreading the problem around the garden on boots and tools, as the disease can affect the whole allium family, including onions and leeks.
+Onion white rot is a soil-borne disease, and the problem can persist for years.
+Avoid spreading the infection around the garden on boots and tools, as the disease can affect the whole allium family, including onions and leeks.
 Dig up all of the affected plants and bin or burn them – do not add them to the compost heap.
 You may be able to salvage some of your crop to eat, but it won't store well.
 In future, grow garlic in containers, in fresh soil that does not come from the garden.

 Leek rust

 Garlic can be affected by leek rust, a fungal infection that is more common in wet weather.
-There is no cure.
+There is no cure, but fortunately the infection is rarely likely to seriously affect your crop.
 Orange pustules appear on the leaves in summer, which then begin to die back.
-The bulbs are perfectly safe to eat but it's a good idea to harvest affected plants immediately, to prevent the disease spreading, and to eat them straightaway.
-Dispose of the rest of the plant material (bin or burn it, don't add to the compost heap) and avoid growing garlic, leeks and onions in the same place for three years.
-Choose a variety that has some resistance to rust, and space plants out to reduce humidity.
+The bulbs are perfectly safe to eat but it's a good idea to remove affected foliage or harvest and eat affected bulbs immediately to prevent the disease spreading.
+Dispose of the rest of the plant material (bin or burn it – don't add to the compost heap).
+In future, choose a variety that has some resistance to rust and plant the cloves with larger spacings to increase airflow and reduce humidity.

-Watch Monty Don's video guide to dealing with rust on garlic:
+Watch Monty Don's video guide, below, on dealing with rust on garlic:

 How to harvest garlic